fjarri/poetic_edda/README.rst

   is just a long space (or maybe draw some "long" lacuna)
 * HHII: probably make separate style for in-prose stanza (p17, class="prosestanza"), so that the whole prose would be enclosed in a single block
+* Add hyphenation helpers for all chapter names (TODO: can't remember why I mentioned this; have to find place where TeX's hyphenation algorithm fails) Need to add non-breakable spaces in chapter names too (like Smth~II)